Why KPI definition is important

 An issue in almost every business is what I call the ‘common sense’ problem.
 It is very common for companies to use descriptive names for their KPIs and measures.
 This can be very dangerous as the human mind is great at making assumptions based on the name.
 As soon as we see the name of the KPI we start thinking 'It's obvious, everyone understands that!', even if we do so subconsciously.

 Let’s take an example.
 There is a popular operational measure called ‘utilisation’.
 Utilisation is commonly used by professional services firms to show what proportion of the available employee time was used for billed work to the client.
 Utilisation is used across a wide range of industries.

 ‘Utilisation is the ratio of billed hours to available hours for an individual.’

 That seems pretty simple, doesn’t it?
 But let’s look at some of the questions that this does not answer:

-- By available hours do you mean nominal or actual and do you include overtime?
+- For 'available hours' do you mean nominal, or actual, and do you include overtime?

 - What about holidays or sickness absence, is that zero utilisation?

 By individual do you mean only individuals who are billable, or do you include support staff?